Ballroom shooting victims planned for night of fun, dancing

 The couple emigrated from China more than 25 years ago and did everything together, Blees said.
 They liked to socialize at the dance hall because the clientele were about their age, and many were also Asian immigrants.

 A neighbor, Serena Liu, described Nancy Liu as “a very nice, cute, kind person” who liked to sing, play piano and go out dancing.

 “She used to say she can make friends with anyone if she wants,” Liu told the Los Angeles Times.

-On Saturday night, Jeff Liu was near the entrance when he witnessed the gunman storm in and open fire.
+On the night of Jan.
+21, Jeff Liu was near the entrance when he witnessed the gunman storm in and open fire.
 He saw his wife collapse, Blees said.